-The financial statements, prepared using the Charities SORP (FRS 102), are attached to this report.
+The financial statements of St John Ambulance, prepared using the Charities SORP (FRS 102), are attached to this report.

-Annually the trustees review the key accounting policies to ensure that they continue to be in accordance with the requirements of the Charities SORP (FRS 102) and with best accounting practice.
-The accounting policies applied by St John are detailed within note 1.
+Annually, the directors review the key accounting policies to ensure that they continue to be in accordance with the requirements of the Charities SORP (FRS 102) and with best accounting practice.
+The accounting policies applied by St John Ambulance are detailed within note 1.